-Great British Rail Sale: How does this ‘half-price’ train tickets offer work?
+Half-price train tickets: How does it work and what’s the catch?

 Do railcard discounts apply?

 Yes, which will reduce these fares by a further 34 per cent.
-Between Cardiff and London, for example, the £25 ticket will be cut to £16.50.
+Between Birmingham and London, for example, the £8 ticket will be cut to £5.30.

 Can I book in first class?